SpendBCH/bch-stresstest/readme.md

 node stresstest.js
 ```
 * Write down your mnemonic and WIF
-* Fund the address received
+* Send BCH to the receiving address displayed

 ### Made with [#BITBOX](https://github.com/bigearth/bitbox-cli)